HonsonCooky/cookie-nvim/README.md

   - `./lua/cookienvim/plugin_manager.lua`: I use `lazy.nvim` as my Neovim plugin manager.
 I don't utilize any of the "lazy" features, I just find it the easiest to setup and use.
-This file DOES NOT setup any of the plugins, rather, it lists them all out in an easy to read manner.
+This file DOES NOT setup any of the plugins, rather, it lists them all out (to be downloaded on startup) in an easy to read manner.
 Code comments are used to identify sections and concepts.

   - `./lua/cookienvim/user_interface.lua`: There are several tools that can exist under the "User Interface" category, and this is where they all are setup.
 The only requirement for a plugin to be considered a "User Interface"